Tiimber/terminal-notification/README.md

 - Try to see if queueing issues for notifications can be fixed *Linux*
 - Try to see if time of showing notifications can be fixed *Linux*
 - More configuration options, eg. choose which configuration should apply to what command
+- Also have a {STARTUP} configuration
+- Extract methods (eg. configuration.py has a lot of methods not really related to configurations)
+- Keep debug and mute status in a helper class
 - Windows notifications

 License